nim-lang/nif/doc/nifc-spec.md

 - There can be more calling conventions than only `cdecl` and `stdcall`.
 - `case` is mapped to a `switch` but the generation of `break` is handled automatically.
-- `constr` is an array or union or object constructor.
-For this case `Expr` was extended to cover the item `kv` (which is a key-value pair).
 - `ro` stands for `readonly` and is C's notion of the `const` type qualifier.
   Not to be confused with NIFC's `const` which introduces a named constant.
 - C allows for `typedef` within proc bodies.
 NIFC does not, a type declaration must